mjwhodur/thegleamprogramminglanguage/book/src/md/en/chapters/why_gleam.md

 Gleam, like Erlang, embraces immutability for its variables.
 Once a value is assigned, it remains constant throughout its lifetime.
 This immutability is a cornerstone of functional programming, a paradigm that Gleam adheres to.
 In this approach, programs are constructed by applying and composing functions to transform immutable data.

 These functions operate similarly to their mathematical counterparts: they accept inputs and produce outputs in a predictable manner.
 This design philosophy contributes to code that is easier to reason about, less prone to side effects, and more resistant to certain types of bugs.

+## Gleam as a first programming language
+Learning Gleam as a first programming language may not be such a good idea.
+There are few reasons for that.

+### Gleam is relatively new language

+### Gleam is a functional programming language
+Functional paradigm may be hard to grasp for beginners.
+FIXME: Add more details here.

+### Gleam has (yet) small community

+### Gleam has (yet) small ecosystem

+### Gleam has (yet) small number of libraries and frameworks
+While there is abundance of libraries and frameworks for Javascript, Erlang or Elixir, there are few libraries and frameworks for Gleam.
+This number is slowly growing though.
+It may be hard to find a library or framework for your needs.
+Sometimes you may have to depend on Erlang or Elixir libraries and frameworks.